 Some subjects not mentioned above may, on occasion, suggest a piece of homework for students.
 This will be in order to enrich and extend students’ learning in that area and will be optional.

 Students are expected to make their very best efforts with the tasks that they are set for homework.
-We would also expect students to be proactive in their approach to their homework, if they have missed a lesson they should check on SIMS to see if work was allocated in their absence, if they struggle with the task they should seek out their teacher or attend homework club to get help with it.
+We would also expect students to be proactive in their approach to their homework, if they have missed a lesson they should check with their teacher to see if work was allocated in their absence, if they struggle with the task they should seek out their teacher or attend homework club to get help with it.
 Short term absences and struggling with the content are not excuses for not submitting homework.
 Failure to complete homework or handing in poor quality work will result in the student being put into an end of day detention in which they will complete the work.
 Those students who receive 3 or more homework detentions in any half term will be enrolled in homework support where they will be expected to attend period 6 in the library for a period of 2 weeks to help them to manage their time more effectively.